Back Office: Inventory Reports

 • Back Office: Inventory - Purchases

-Sign into the Back Office.
-On the left-side Navigation Panel, click Inventory then Purchases.
-The Purchases page appears, with sub-page options for Purchase Templates, Purchase Orders, Purchase Invoices, Received Items, or Expired Purchase Item. ...
+Navigation: Sign into the Back Office.
+On the left-side, click Inventory then Purchases.
+The Purchases page appears, with options for Purchase Templates, Purchase Orders, Purchase Invoices, Received Items, or Expired Purchase Item.
+Purchase Templates ...

 • Back Office: Enterprise - Sync Inventory